What is an advertorial?

 End it with a call to action

-No piece of copy of any form is complete without a call to action.
+No piece of copy in any form is complete without a call to action.

 CTAs are phrases or words that instruct readers what to do next.
 Some times they need a little push in the right direction or don’t know what to do next, which why they are so effective.